 You can drive directly to Laghi di Fusine.
 There’s neither an entrance fee nor a parking fee to visit Laghi di Fusine.

 The best place to park is at the large parking lot by Lago di Fusine Superiore (the higher lake).
-You’ll first drive past Lago di Fusine Inferiore (the lower lake), before reaching the parking lot.
+You’ll first drive past Lago di Fusine Inferiore (the lower lake), before reaching this car park.

 After parking your car, walk to the higher Fusine Lake and follow the loop trail, which wraps around the entire lake.
 As you circuit the lake, you’ll have continuously bewitching views of Mangart.